 There are situations where the possibility of an alternate testing format is presented as a reasonable accommodation for students.
 A student's documentation must support the need for this accommodation, and the student and faculty member must agree on an acceptable alternate testing format for a particular course.

 The alternate test-taking location is in the Office of the Dean of Students (DOS), Maloney Hall Suite 212.
-Students requesting an alternate testing location must inform both their professor and the Assistant Dean for Students with Disabilities of an upcoming exam at least three days prior to the exam in order for arrangements to be made.
+Students requesting an alternate testing location must inform both their professor and the Assistant Dean for Students with Disabilities of an upcoming exam at least 72 hours prior to the exam in order for arrangements to be made.

 Professors are responsible for emailing or bringing an exam to DOS in Maloney Hall Suite 212, as well as picking up the completed exam, as it is the office policy not to put student exams in campus mail for security reasons.

 A room is reserved for a student to take an exam in the DOS office suite.
 The student taking the exam leaves his or her backpack and cell phone with the Assistant Dean or designee, who proctors the exam.